alexvoss/mkdocs-material-fork/docs/insiders/privacy.md

 At Material for MkDocs, transparency powers our sponsorware model.
 This transparency extends to our funding goals, the features we're working towards, and, importantly, the acknowledgment of our awesome sponsors.
-As a sponsors you have the option to support our project either [publicly] or [privately] via GitHub Sponsors, depending on your preference for visibility.
+As a sponsor, you have the option to support our project either [publicly] or [privately] via GitHub Sponsors, depending on your visibility preference.

 ## Public sponsors

 By default, GitHub lists all sponsorships publicly.
-To sponsor privately, you must explicitly opt for this option.
-When sponsoring publily, your GitHub account will be recognized one a sponsor on [our sponsors page], [squidfunk's sponsoring page], and within the "sponsorings" section of your GitHub account, showcasing your support of the GitHubs community.
+To sponsor privately, you must explicitly select this option.
+When sponsoring publicly, your GitHub account will be listed as part of [our sponsors], [squidfunk's sponsoring page], and within the "sponsoring" section of your GitHub account, showcasing your support for our project.

-  [our sponsors page]: our-sponsors.md
+  [our sponsors]: our-sponsors.md
   [squidfunks sponsoring page]: https://github.com/sponsors/squidfunk?metadata_origin=docs

 ## Private sponsors